anhgelus/golatt/README.md

 You can change this by setting `Golatt.InitialSection` to any other value.

 Finally, we have to register these templates in Golatt.
-You must simply add the relative path of each templates into the slice `Golatt.Templates`.
+You must simply add the relative path of each template into the slice `Golatt.Templates`.
 You must NOT register your page body (the template defining the section `body`).
 ```go
 g.Templates = append(g.Templates, "templates/base/base.gohtml")